 “Well excuse me, Ms. Porter.”

-It wasn’t his sarcastic tone of voice or an acknowledgement that she’d done anything wrong that caused Porter to turn toward him and apologize.
-Rather, it was an appreciation that, for better or worse, she was stuck with the lanky hayseed seated next to her and a cameraman who gave a whole new meaning to the term butch.
-She would need them to put forth their best effort in seeing to it her interview with Devin, a piece she was convinced would all but guarantee her a Pulitzer, came off without a hitch.
-With that thought in mind and well practiced ease, her expression went from petulant to piteous as she let out a sad little mew.
+It wasn’t his sarcasm or an acknowledgement that she’d done anything wrong that caused Porter to turn toward him and apologize.
+Rather, it was an appreciation that, for better or worse, she was stuck with the lanky hayseed seated next to her and a camerawoman who gave a whole new meaning to the term “butch.”
+She would need them to put forth their best effort so that her interview with Devin, a piece she was convinced would all but guarantee her a Pulitzer, came off without a hitch.
+With that thought in mind and well-practiced ease, her expression went from petulant to piteous as she let out a sad little mew.
 “I’m sorry.
 It’s just that I’m still a bit rattled.”

 “Aren’t we all,” Cardosa snickered.
-“It’s not everyday that you wake up and find yourself in the middle of a Mexican standoff between the Feds and your neighbors.”
+“It’s not every day that you wake up and find yourself in the middle of a Mexican standoff between the Feds and your neighbors.”

 “You consider these people your neighbors?”